aionnetwork/explorer_UI/aion-ui/README.md

 ### What's Here?

-This is a sigle page application that consumes the aion explorer api service; This application is the main user interface to explor the Aion blockchain for blocks, transactions and accounts.
+This is a sigle page application that consumes the aion explorer api service; This application is the main user interface to explore the Aion blockchain for blocks, transactions and accounts.

 ### Development